Non-perturbative approach for scalar particle production in Higgs-$R^2$ inflation: Scalar fields in the Einstein frame

 where $\psi_i$ are the different matter fields that are present during and after inflation.
-In this work we will consider a massive spectator scalar field $\chi$ that only interacts gravitationally.
-The action of such field is giving by
+In this work, we will consider a massive spectator scalar field $\chi$ that only interacts gravitationally.
+To the reader interested in the evolution and production of gauge bosons and other kind of matter fields after inflation, we recommend \cite{BEZRUKOV2019657} and the references therein.
+The action in the Jordan frame of a free scalar field $\chi$ is given by